chris-argirop/charg-go-microservice/README.md

 ```

 Then run your http requests
-Refer to [rest-api/client.http](rest-api/client.http)  file for all the functionality examples
+Refer to [rest-api/client.http](rest-api/client.http)  file for all the functionality examples.
+Keep in mind, that client.http file is used with VS Code extension REST Client

 __NOTE__ : Feel free to choose your own MySQL Parameters in [docker-compose.yaml](docker-compose.yaml) file.
 ### Expense Manager Functionality